A hip joint playing cool music and serving excellent food.

 I decide to go to La Pergola rooftop bar for a couple of cocktails.

-I stop and listen for a while before heading towards Jamaa El Fna.
+Afterwards, I head towards Jamaa El Fna.

-The energy is electric, food vendors touting for business, dancing, drumming, and crowds of people everywhere.
+Food vendors touting for business, dancing, drumming, and crowds of tourists gather to witness the spectacle.

-The smell of food makes me hungry, so I decide to find a nice place to dine.
+The smell of food cooking makes me feel hungry, so I decide to find a nice place to dine.

-I choose a place overlooking the square and observe the action from above, sat on the rooftop.
+I choose a place that has a rooftop overlooking the square to watch the sunset.

-I enjoy a traditional tagine, flavourful and aromatic.
 I’m tempted by the exotic sounding smoothies on the menu and treat myself to one containing dried fruit.

 I watch the beautiful sunset and everywhere has a golden glow.

-Once dinner is finished, I nip into The Clock, situated in the square to listen to some traditional storytelling.
+I take a leisurely walk to The Clock, situated in the kasbah to listen to some traditional storytelling.

 After an interesting time immersing myself in the culture of Morrocco, I decide to head back to my riad.

-I pick up a few souvenirs along the way.
+I pick up a few more souvenirs along the way.

 Back at the riad, I sit in the courtyard reflecting on my day.

-We chat about possibilities, and they help me put together the perfect plan for another day sightseeing.
+We chat about possibilities, and they help me put together a few ideas.

-I have had a perfect day…
+I have had a perfect day..

-I have experienced a different culture, tasted delicious food, watched a magnificent sunset, chatted with the locals, and navigated the maze of the souks successfully.
+I have experienced a different culture, tasted delicious food, watched a magnificent sunset, chatted with friendly locals, and navigated my way through the maze of souks without getting too lost.

-I fall asleep, happy and content, ready to do it all again tomorrow..
+I am tired but happy and ready to do it all again tomorrow.

 It’s a hidden gem, a peaceful retreat from the madness of the souks, and Jamaa el Fna.

-It is a little oasis with exotic plants and flowers where you can sit and enjoy the calm and beautiful surroundings.
+Le Jardin Secret is a little oasis with exotic plants and flowers where you can sit and enjoy calm, beautiful surroundings, listening to the birds in the trees.

-There is a beautifully painted pergoda in the centre.
+There is a beautifully painted pergoda in the centre, for sitting in the shade.

-It comprises of two large gardens and one of the highest towers in the medina.
+Le Jardin Secret boasts two attractive large gardens and has one of the highest towers in the medina.

-There is a museum, boutique, and two coffee shops on site also.
+There is a museum, a boutique, and two coffee shops on site for light refreshments.

 Le Jardin Secret dates back 400 years ago to the Saadian dynasty and was left to decay before being discovered and renovated in the nineteenth century.

-It is the perfect example of Islamic art and architecture, and you can read all about its history inside the museum.
+It is a perfect example of Islamic art and architecture, and you can read all about its history inside the museum.

-The gardens are simply beautiful with Cacti, palm trees, and other floral plants and shrubs.
+The gardens are simply beautiful with Cacti, palm trees, and other exotic plants, flowers, and shrubs.

-The sound of birdsong and toads in the little pond feels like a world away from outside the walls.
+The sound of birdsong and the resident toads in the little pond feels like a world away from the busy souks outside the walls.

 As you wander around the tranquil gardens, you forget you are inside the busy medina, dodging motorcycles and donkey carts.

-There are plenty of benches dotted around the gardens to sit peacefully and enjoy the tranquillity and beauty surrounding you.
+There are plenty of benches dotted around the gardens to sit and enjoy the tranquillity and beauty that surrounds you.

 Le Jardin Secret is located at,